Search Engine Optimization Basics

 1. Your building quality matters

 Your website is like a building and just as people don’t want to be inside a building that is poorly built, they don’t want to be on a website that is poorly built either.
 Just like buildings too, you tend to get what you pay for.
 There is a reason you can pay hundreds or thousands of dollars for a website.
 They aren’t all created equally.
 Your site speed, a safe connection, ease of navigation, and how fast your pages load are all factors that influence bounce rate or how quickly someone leaves your site.
 The faster users bounce, the less Google trusts your site and the further down the search results list you’ll end up.

 The content of your website is of extreme importance.
 If your content is outdated, incorrect, or a cookie-cutter of another website, your website will be bumped down the list of search results displayed by a search engine.
 How clearly your content is written also matters.
 If you’re a nutritionist and you write the question “How many carbs should I eat?” and give a clear answer to this question in a blog post, Google could display your website directly under the search bar when users google that question.

 3. Mobile Responsiveness

-If you’re website is not optimized for mobile viewing, you have a big problem because the majority of web searches today are conducted from a mobile device.
+If your website is not optimized for mobile viewing, you have a big problem, because the majority of web searches today are conducted from a mobile device.
 If your website is not optimized for mobile, it will not even be displayed in the search results when a mobile user tries to search for your website.
 One can see if a site is mobile responsive simply by trying to view the website from a mobile device.
 When you view a non-mobile responsive site on a mobile device, it is very difficult to navigate.
-You will have to use your fingers to resize the pages instead of them automatically resizing to find your device’s screen.
+You will have to use your fingers to pan around the pages instead of experiencing them automatically resized to fit your device’s screen.